The president's coming out here to talk about Libya.

 But you add room noise.

-And it's a sometimes as I turn to them, they turn with me.
+And sometimes as I turn to them, they turn with me.

-So we'll do pirouettes until I finally said, no, you stay where you are.
+So we'll do pirouettes until I finally say, no, you stay where you are.

 I'm trying to position my ears so I can hear you.

-Uh it's the way I look at this though, because when I tell these stories, oh, that's really horrible.
+It's the way I look at this, though, because when I tell these stories, oh, that's really horrible.

 No, it's not.

-Because if you look at the um timeline of humanity, however long it is, 10,000 years, a million billion, whatever the number is, my little time on it is not much larger than a pebble of sand or a grain of sand.
+If you look at the timeline of humanity, however long it is, 10,000 years, a million, billion, whatever the number is, my little time on it is not much larger than a pebble of sand or a grain of sand.

-And yet, I happen to lose my hearing at the same time technology had evolved to the point where cochlear implants had been invented.
+And yet, I happened to lose my hearing at the same time technology had evolved to the point where cochlear implants had been invented.

 If I had lost my hearing 15 years ago, it would have meant the end of my career.